splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/3-control-flow/2-put-together/02-06-fly-eaten.md

     Handle Input

     Update the game
+      if not fly appeared, and Timer Ticks of the GAME_TIMER > appearAtTime Make the fly appear
+        Give it a new position
+        Set escapeAtTime to a random time 2 to 7 seconds in the future else if the fly has appeared, and the GAME_TIMER ticks are > escapeAtTime Remove the fly - set flyAppeared to false
+        Set appearAtTime to a random time 1 to 3 seconds in the future

       If the fly has appeared, and the spider and fly circles intersect The fly is caught
         Set flyAppeared to false